janikvonrotz/janikvonrotz.ch/content/post/2025-01/27-work-with-llms-on-the-command-line.md

 Let me show the function in action.
 In this scenario I have an Odoo module `hr_employee_user_acl` and would like to rename a definition.

-First I run the `task` file with the command `ll-update` and give the path to the module as parameter:
+First I run the `task` file with the command `llm-update` and give the path to the module as parameter:

 ```bash
 task llm-update addons/hr/hr_employee_user_acl/